mlechu/buttonboard/README.md

 ## TODO list
 - Board and buttons are deleted like a queue, and can't be picked for deletion
-- Calculation of number of columns (of buttons) currently works, but is a very basic implementation
-- UI is pretty boring
+- Improve calculation of rows/cols of buttons

 ## Work used
 Text to speech synthesizer library used: FreeTTS